aatmaj28/Digit-Recognition/README.md

 # Digit-Recognition

-My project employs Artificial Neural Networks and Tensorflow to train a model on the MNIST dataset for Handwritten Digit Recognition.
-It accurately predicts the appropriate digit when provided with test data, enabling efficient and reliable digit classification.
+My project is a Handwritten Digit Recognition Model that utilizes Artificial Neural Networks and Tensorflow.
+By training a neural network on the MNIST dataset, it is capable of accurately recognizing handwritten digits.
+When fed with test data, the model identifies and outputs the most appropriate digit, enabling efficient digit recognition and classification.